 A Practical Troubleshooting Workflow

-7. Switch to a Default Theme if you suspect theme conflicts.
+- Switch to a default theme if you suspect the theme is the problem.

 Preventative Measures